Nimisha-ab/CognoRiseInfotech/README.md

 # CognoRiseInfotech
-This repo is about my python development internship works in CognoRise Infotech Theree are 3 programs in this repo
+This repo is about my python development internship works in CognoRise Infotech There are 3 programs in this repo
   Simple calculator with basic arithmetic operations.
 ● Prompt the user to input two numbers and an operation choice.
 ● Perform the calculation and display the result